Nationals vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Nationals Betting Records & Stats

-- The Nationals have compiled a 7-2 record in games they were listed as the moneyline favorite (winning 77.8% of those games).
+- The Nationals have won 80% of the games this season when they were the moneyline favorite (8-2).

-- The Nationals have an implied moneyline win probability of 53.5% in this matchup.
+- Based on this contest's moneyline, the Nationals' implied win probability is 55.6%.

-- In the 149 games in which oddsmakers have set an over/under for Washington, it has combined with opponents to go over the total 70 times (70-73-6).
+- Washington has had an over/under set by oddsmakers 150 times, and have combined with opponents to go over the total in 70 of those games (70-74-6).

-- The Nationals have covered 56.2% of their games this season, going 9-7-0 against the spread.
+- The Nationals have put together a 9-7-0 record against the spread this season (covering 56.2% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!